The VIMOS Public Extragalactic Redshift Survey (VIPERS). Measuring nonlinear galaxy bias at z~0.8: Introduction

-Alternatively, one can adopt a purely phenomenological approach and use an operational definition of the bias in terms of map between the density fluctuations of mass, $\delta$ and that of galaxies, $\delta_g$ smoothed on the same scale.
-This approach assumes that galaxy bias is a local process, i.e. it depends on the local mass density.
-Many studies further assume that this relation is also linear and deterministic, so that galaxy bias can be quantified by a single parameter $b$: $\delta_g=b \delta$.
-The concept of linear bias has played an important role in cosmology and many results have been obtained using this assumption.
-However it is not physically plausible as it allows negative densities and has no justification neither on the relatively small scales interested by galaxy formation processes that depend on many physical parameters, nor on large scale due to the presence of neutrinos \citep{villaescusa14}.
-Galaxy bias is more conveniently described in a probabilistic framework as proposed by \cite{dl99} and recently reformulated in the context of the halo model \citep{cacciato012}.
+Alternatively, one can adopt a purely phenomenological approach and use an operational definition of the bias in terms of map between the density fluctuations of mass, $\delta$ and galaxies, $\delta_g$ smoothed on the same scale.
+This approach assumes that galaxy bias is a local process that depends on the local mass density only.
+Many studies further assume that the bias relation is linear and deterministic, so that galaxy bias can be quantified by a single {\it linear bias} parameter $b$: $\delta_g=b \delta$.
+The concept of linear bias has played an important role in cosmology and many results have been obtained using this assumption, which is known to be unphysical as it allows negative densities.
+Also, this assumption has no justification at the relatively small scales of interest to the study of galaxy formation processes, which depend on many physical parameters and on large scales due to the presence of neutrinos \citep{villaescusa14}.
+In fact, the bias is constant only on scales larger than about 40 \hmpc \citep{MG11}.
+Indeed, galaxy bias can be more conveniently described within a probabilistic framework as proposed by \cite{dl99} and recently reformulated in the context of the halo model \citep{cacciato012}.

-Galaxy bias has been extensively investigated from counts in cells statistics, galaxy clustering and weak gravitational lensing.
-Galaxy clustering is probably the most popular way of determining galaxy bias.
-This is generally done using 2-point statistics and under the assumption of linear bias \citep{norberg01, norberg02, zehavi05,coil06,bp07,nuza012,alhambra13,skibba13,marulli13}.
-A comparatively smaller number of studies searched for deviations from the linear and deterministic bias either using low order statistics like power spectra \citep{tegmark99} or higher order statistics \citep{verde02,gaztanaga05,kayo04,nishimichi07, swanson08} finding conflicting evidences.
-Gravitational lensing in the weak field regime has also been exploited to study galaxy bias, focusing on nonlinearity, scale-dependence and stochasticity, i.e. the fact that galaxy bias might not be solely determined by the local mass density \citep{hoekstra02, simon07, jullo12,comparat13}.
-However, it should be pointed out that in these studies, the so called stochasticity parameter used to quantify deviations from deterministic bias mixes nonlinearity and stochasticity, making it impossible to disentangle the two effects.
+From the phenomenological viewpoint, bias has been extensively investigated from counts in cells statistics, weak gravitational lensing, and galaxy clustering.
+The latter is probably most popular approach.
+It is typically based on 2-point statistics and on the assumption of linear bias \citep{norberg01, norberg02, zehavi05,coil06,bp07,nuza012,alhambra13,skibba13,marulli13}.
+A comparatively smaller number of studies searched for deviations from the linear and deterministic bias either using 2-point \citep{tegmark99} or higher order statistics \citep{verde02,gaztanaga05,kayo04,nishimichi07, swanson08}.